What to bring on your hike

 We have daypacks, water, food, trekking poles, sunscreen and mosquito repellent if you need them.
 For winter tours, we will provide microspikes or snowshoes (if applicable).

-We proudly serve local Alaskan products from Kat's Epic Trail Bites and Alaska Sausage and Seafood!
+We proudly serve local Alaskan products from Kat's Epic Trail Bites, Alaska Sausage and Seafood, and Elevated Oats!

 For the following tours, your food will consist of:

-Summer Valley & Forest Hike & Alpine Class Trek (5 Hour Tours): Kat's Epic Trail Bites and your choice between a Hunter Stick (Reindeer Sausage & Beef/Pork blend) or a cheese stick.
+Summer Valley & Forest Hike & Alpine Class Trek (5 Hour Tours): Kat's Epic Trail Bites and your choice between a Hunter Stick (Reindeer Sausage & Beef/Pork blend) or a cheese stick and Elevated Oats Granola.

 Winter Waterfall Fun and Beginner's Snowshoeing Adventure (3 Hour Tours): Kat's Epic Trail Bites

-Winter Valley & Forest Hike and Advanced Snowshoeing Adventure (5 Hour Tours): Kat's Epic Trail Bites and your choice between a Hunter Stick (Reindeer Sausage & Beef/Pork blend) or a cheese stick.
+Winter Valley & Forest Hike and Advanced Snowshoeing Adventure (5 Hour Tours): Kat's Epic Trail Bites and your choice between a Hunter Stick (Reindeer Sausage & Beef/Pork blend) or a cheese stick and Elevated Oats Granola.

 All other items are the responsibility of the guest.
 If you need any suggestions on items to bring give us a call or email.